 1. Delta SkyMiles® Blue American Express Card.

 This card was just released and offers impressive bonus miles for dining out.
-Earn 15,000 bonus miles after you spend $1,000 in purchases on your new Card in your first 3 months.
-This offer expires 4/1/2020.
+Earn 10,000 bonus miles after you spend $500 in purchases on your new card in your first 3 months.
 NEW!
 Earn 2X Miles per dollar at restaurants, now worldwide.
 Enjoy earning 2X Miles per dollar spent on all Delta purchases.
 Another benefit is you can receive a 20% savings in the form of a statement credit after you use your Card on eligible Delta in-flight purchases of food, beverages, and audio headsets.
 Terms apply.

 Other perks include fraud protection, year-end summary, and Pay it, Plan It® balance payment option.
 You also get entertainment benefits including exclusive access to ticket pre-sales and cardmember-only events.
 There’s no annual fee for for this card and no foreign transaction fees.

 If you are willing to pay an annual fee, the next product in this lineup is the Delta SkyMiles® Gold American Express Card.
-It offers new applicants up to 60,000 bonus miles.
-You can earn 60,000 bonus miles after you spend $3,000 in purchases on your new Card in your first 3 months.
-Offer ends 10/28/20.
-Enjoy earning 2X Miles on Delta purchases, at restaurants worldwide and at U.S. supermarkets.
+You can earn 35,000 bonus miles after you spend $1,000 in purchases on your new card in your first 3 months.
+Enjoy earning 2X Miles on Delta purchases, at restaurants worldwide, including takeout and delivery and at U.S. supermarkets.
 Plus, earn 1X Mile on all other eligible purchases.
+Earn now.
+Travel when you're ready.
+After you spend $10,000 in purchases in a calendar year, you will receive a $100 Delta Flight Credit to inspire your next travel, plus enjoy your first checked bag free on Delta flights.
 Enjoy a $0 introductory annual fee for the first year, then $99 thereafter.
+Terms Apply.